Kabul blasts kill four and wound many at boys' school

 - Published

-A suspected twin suicide bombing outside a boys' high school in the Afghan capital Kabul has killed at least four people and wounded others.
+A suspected twin suicide bombing outside a boys' school in the Afghan capital Kabul has killed at least four people and wounded many others.

-The blasts happened at the Abdul Rahim Shahid school in the Shia-dominated west of the city.
+The blasts happened at the Abdul Rahim Shahid high school in the Shia-dominated west of the city.
 The number of dead and wounded is likely to rise.

 A nearby tuition centre was also targeted in a grenade attack.